What is a complaint?

 - where appropriate, discuss your complaint with you to understand why you remain dissatisfied and what outcome you are looking for; and

-- give you a full response to the complaint as soon as possible and within 20 working days
+- give you a full response to the complaint within 20 working days

 What if I am still dissatisfied?